HARISH6000/C-Sharp/task-3/README.md

-# Basic Collections and String ManipulationObjective:Requirements
+# Basic Collections and String Manipulation

 ## Requirements
 - Write a program to manage a list of strings (e.g., names or tasks).